+The mental health liaison can be reached at:

+Bobbie Hale, Counselor bbaker@ira.esc14.net

-The mental health liaison, Bobbie Hale, counselor, can be reached at bbaker@ira.esc14.net or at (325)573-2628 and can provide further information regarding these procedures as well as educational materials on identifying risk factors, accessing resources for treatment or support on- and off-campus, and accessing available student accommodations provided on campus.
+The mental health liaison can provide further information regarding these procedures as well as curriculum materials on identifying risk factors, accessing resources for treatment or support on and off campus, and accessing available student accommodations provided on campus.

-For further information, see Mental Health Support on page 68.
+[See Mental Health Support on page 65.]